 To see more of its working harbour, take the short scenic coastal train.
-Be sure to spend some time on its stunning beaches too, like Porthmeor Beach.
+Be sure to spend some time on the stunning Cornish beaches too, like Porthmeor Beach.
 As one of our favourite towns in Cornwall, check out our dedicated guide to spending the day in St Ives, to help you plan your trip.

 2. Polperro in Cornwall

 Small and quiet, Polperro is very much a town on water.
 Only in high seasons do tourists flock there, drawn to its unusual layout.
 Nestled on a ravine, the cobbled streets lead you into steep climbs up and down.

 While you might not have asked for the workout, the splendid views are worth it!
 The lack of vehicle traffic and the town’s white-washed fisherman cottages with slate roofs also make it an ideal artist hangout.

 Majority of the cafés and eateries are clustered around the harbour.
 It’s peaceful, with the constant hush of running water in the background as River Pol runs through Polperro.

 Bocastle, cradled between two verdant hills, is technically a village rather than a town – but one you definitely don’t want to miss!
 Natural Bocastle Harbour is a National Trust Site, complete with a café and shop.
 Beyond that, follow the left-hand path for fantastic views while the right-hand path will lead you to hiking trails along the coast.